theambidextrousboy/evrythng-java-sdk/README.md

     mvn install -Devrythng.api.token=[your token]

-If the tests fail (e.g., because you're offile or do not have a valid API key), run:

-		mvn install -DskipTests

 You should now find a `.jar` file in the `target/` directory.

 To build the `.jar` with all dependencies run: